MWDelaney/trellis-github-deployment/README.md

 ### Dependabot

-By default, Dependabot will check for updates to WordPress themes, plugins, and core as defined in `site/composer.json` on a weekly basis.
+By default, Dependabot will check for updates to WordPress themes, plugins, and core as defined in `site/composer.json` on a weekly basis and propose pull requests to the `staging` branch.
 You can change this behavior by editing the `.github/dependabot.yml` file.